Gozdinhos/JS30-Projects/17 - Sort Without Articles/README.md

 ## wes bos js30 course

-Here is a sorting band project without "a", "an", "the".
+Here is a sorting band names project without "a", "an", "the".

 ![Alt](ss.png)